 - If you have been given an appointment via the coronavirus hotline or other health personnel, call the coronavirus hotline or your GP to cancel the appointment.

 - If you have booked the appointment yourself online using our form, you may cancel the appointment below.
 You appointment will be deleted when you have submitted the form.

 If you receive a text message concerning your appointment after you have cancelled it, you may disregard it.

 Remember that you may still be required to quarantine even though you no longer require the test.
 You are yourself responsible for investigating whether you should remain quarantined.

 If you are ill, you must remain at home and avoid people you don’t live with until you are free of symptoms and have received a negative test result.

-If you have been in close contact with anyone who has been diagnosed with the coronavirus or who has been in red countries or regions, you must quarantine for 10 days regardless of whether you have been tested for the coronavirus or not or you have received a negative test result.
+If you have been in close contact with anyone who has been diagnosed with the coronavirus or who has been in red countries or regions, you must quarantine for 10 days.
+Quarantine may be shortened if you take a PCR test with a negative result no earlier than 7 after your most recent exposure with a confirmed case of COVID-19.
 You are responsible yourself for complying with the quarantine rules.